 [a.k.a.
 Frazer Fir, Frasier Fir]

-The Fraser Fir has classic looks, featuring short, soft, dark-green needles with silver undersides revealed by upturning branches.
+Fraser Fir seedlings at maturity feature classic Christmas tree looks, with short, soft, dark-green needles with silver undersides revealed by upturning branches.
 Go to any Christmas tree farm and you will find this species, or just the stumps because it has already sold out.
-This fir species is a beautiful ornamental, and is widely considered the finest Christmas tree in North America. (and most commonly misspelled: Frazer Fir, Frasier Fir, Fraser Fur, Frazier Fir, etc.)
+This fir species is a beautiful landscape ornamental, and is widely considered one of the finest conifer species in North America (and most commonly misspelled: Frazer Fir, Frasier Fir, Fraser Fur, Frazier Fir, etc.)

-The Fraser grows to a maximum height of 80 feet, and will flourish in fertile, rocky & sandy soils which are slightly acidic.
+Fraser Fir seedlings grow to a maximum height of 80 feet, and will flourish in fertile, rocky & sandy soils which are slightly acidic.
 In any case, they must have good drainage.
-As with most species of fir, Fraser Fir seedlings are tolerant of shade, but prefer full sun as they mature and gain height.
+As with most species of fir, Fraser Fir seedlings are tolerant of shade when young, but prefer full sun as they mature and gain height.
 A good rule of thumb is to plant them from Tennessee north, but you can also plant them in areas of higher elevation.

-The Fraser Fir is so similar to the Balsam Fir that scientists believe that not too long ago they were one and the same, and there are still debates going on as to whether they should be considered separate or not.
+In terms of species, Fraser Fir seedlings are so similar to Balsam Fir seedlings that scientists believe that not too long ago they were one and the same, and there are still debates going on as to whether they should be considered separate or not.

 These specific bare root evergreen seedlings are available and shipping now [shipping info].
 If you’d like to delay shipment, please specify that date in a follow up email after placing your order.
 However, shipping season for these specific evergreen trees ends around Thanksgiving week 2018 and resumes in Spring 2019.
 If you need evergreen trees shipped before or after these dates, please look at our various sizes and species of evergreen plug seedlings and evergreen plug transplants, which can be shipped at nearly any time of year.